-Welcome to our brand new barn conversion set in the stunning Vale Of Clwyd, North Wales.
+Welcome to our Grade 2 listed barn conversion set in the stunning Vale Of Clwyd, North Wales.
 This contemporary and inviting haven is suitable for a large group of family or friends wishing to escape to the countryside with plenty of space, luxury and comfort.
 The property has 6 bedrooms, 5 bathrooms, an expansive open plan kitchen/dining/living area, a games/studio room, snug, extra loos, a boot room, utility room and 2 external communal areas that includes an outisde kitchen, dining table/chairs, and comfortable seating.
 Surrounded by mountains and forests, beaches and castles, there is plenty to see and do in this Area Of Outstanding Natural Beauty.

 Large six-bedroom barn sleeping twelve with hot tub, heated pool, gas BBQ, EV charger, Wi-Fi and dog paddocks.
 Perfect for family gatherings and celebrations near Bodfari.